Contra Dance Music: A Working Musician's Guide

 On bowing (quoting from FIDDLE-L, Jan.
 6, 2003):

-We're getting into the three tangibles and the fourth intangible about bowing.
+The three tangibles and the fourth intangible about bowing.
 The tangibles:

-- WEIGHT (not pressure, but weight you ALLOW to fall on the bow from your upper arm)
+• Weight: not pressure, but weight you allow to fall on the bow from your upper arm

-- PLACE (where you play between the tip and the frog, and where you play between the bridge and the fingerboard)
+• Place: where you play between the tip and the frog, and where you play between the bridge and the fingerboard

-- SPEED (how fast the bow moves determines loudness - accenting - among other things).
+• Speed: how fast the bow moves determines loudness - accenting - among other things

 The fourth, and perhaps the most important:

-- FOCUS - where's your mind while you're playing music?
+• Focus: where's your mind while you're playing music?

 Keys/Modes